Acroceras macrum

+Acroceras macrum (Nile grass, Nyl grass) is a species of perennial grass.
+The whole plant grows to 20–70 cm tall.
+The roots are extended rhizomes and the bright green, lanceolate leaves are typically 8–20 cm long. it produces spiked inflorescences 2–8 cm long.
+It produces seeds but is usually propagated using cuttings of the rhizomes.

-Wild Nile grass grows well in flooded, moist, and humid conditions and does not do well in periods of drought.
-Thus, it is often found on streamsides, pond margins, and in swampy places.
+The species is native to Africa grows well in flooded, moist, and humid conditions and does not do well in periods of drought.
+Thus, it is often found on streamsides, pond margins, and in swampy places; it prefers acidic soils.
 It is susceptible to leaf spot caused by Phyllosticta and smut caused by Ustilago syntherismae.
-It prefers acidic soils.
-It produces seeds but is usually propagated using cuttings of the rhizomes.
+It has been studied in breeding programs and it has been introduced to Australia and South America for cultivation.
+It is grown extensively as pasture, silage, and hay.
+It is palatable and nutritious for animal feed.